Skip to main content

 Letters submitted on the internet: you will receive an email with a link *

-* Keep in mind that the email requesting a letter of reference will not be sent until you activate your application, and in some cases, go through a specific reference-request process.
+* Keep in mind that often the email requesting a letter of reference will not be sent until you activate your application, and in some cases, go through a specific reference-request process.
 This means: activate your application as soon as possible.
+Do not wait until midnight on the day the application is due.

 As jobs are posted, your list will change.
 Keep your lists of rounds separate, and number them, so that faculty can easily track which places they’ve already sent letters to.